alexwmoore0/image-search/README.md

 You can build the jar with `./gradlew build`, then run with `java -jar build/libs/image-search.jar`, or just `./gradlew bootRun` to build and run in one step.

-If my hard-coded Clarifai API Key stops working (runs out of operations), you can also add `-DclarifaiApiKey=your_key_here` before the jar path, or after `bootRun`, eg: `java -jar -DclarifaiApiKey=c42caf2cf86c4c498ffce7f2a7545af2 build/libs/image-search.jar`
+If my hard-coded Clarifai API Key stops working (runs out of operations), you can also add

+`-DclarifaiApiKey=your_key_here`

+before the jar path, or after `bootRun`

 This will start the server on port `8080`.